-The Company entered into a consulting arrangement with Augusta Capital Corporation ("ACC"), a private company 100% beneficially held by the Titan's Executive Chairman in 2021. \$338 paid by the Company to ACC during 2021 is classified as Consulting fees.
-Amounts paid to the Company's Executive Chairman in 2020 have been re-classified to Consulting fees from Salaries and benefits for comparative purposes.
+Consulting fees are related to a consulting arrangement entered by the Company with Augusta Capital Corporation ("ACC"), a private company 100% beneficially held by the Titan's Executive Chairman in 2021. \$269 was paid by the Company to ACC during 2022 (2021-\$388) as noted in the table above.

-The following amounts are outstanding as at December 31, 2020 and 2021, and are included in accounts payable and accrued liabilities above.
+The following amounts are outstanding as at December 31, 2021 and 2022, are included in accounts payable and accrued liabilities above.